 Review the Draft 2017/18 Transit Needs Assessmenthere.
-The draft will be available until the Board of Directors pubic hearing on February 28, 2017, at the Shasta County Board Chambers (1450 Court Street, Suite 263) at 3:00 p.m.
-The pubic is encouraged to attend and share feedback with the board.
+The draft was presented to the Board of Directors at a pubic hearing on February 28, 2017, at the Shasta County Board Chambers.
+The pubic was encouraged to attend and share feedback with the board.
+Based on board recommendations, SRTA staff is now in the process of reviewing public comments, generating responses, and finalizing the 2017/18 Transit Needs Assessment.

 Phase 1 of the annual Unmet Transit Needs Process is currently underway!